 What are Classes in JavaScript?

 A JavaScript class is a blueprint that describes how a particular object that belongs to that class should behave.
-It describes all of its properties and methods that you can use with the objects inside that class.
+It describes all of JavaScript class properties and methods that you can use along with the objects inside that class.
 When you create a class object in JavaScript, you are ultimately creating a reusable pattern that can generate multiple objects with the same characteristics.
-To take a very common example, if you want to create multiple car objects, you can define a Car class once and then create as many car objects as needed from that single template.
+Let us take a JavaScript class example, if you want to create multiple car objects, you can define a Car class once and then create as many car objects as needed from that single template.

 Why ES6 Introduced Classes in JavaScript